michaelrpierce/michaelrpierce.github.io/essays/software-design-patterns.md

 to realize that software design patterns are intended to solve specific problems, and there are benefits and trade-offs to each.

-While I will not going to list all of the specific design patterns here (the [Wikipedia](https://en.wikipedia.org/wiki/Software_design_pattern) page on software design patterns is a good start for further research on specific patterns), I will provide a brief example of a few software design patterns.
+While I am not going to list all of the specific design patterns here (the [Wikipedia](https://en.wikipedia.org/wiki/Software_design_pattern) page on software design patterns is a good start for further research on specific patterns), I will provide a brief example of a few software design patterns.
 The consensus is that the many software design patterns fall into one of three archetypes: creational, behavioural, and structural.